stajichlab/FGMP/README.md

 **** IMPORTANT ****

-IMPORTANT - the 'fgmp.config' file needs to be placed where are the fasta files
+IMPORTANT - the 'fgmp.config' file needs to be placed where are the fasta files.
 The file contains several environmental variables that need to be set up by the user.

 FGMP:the path to the FGMP folder